 Arrange the ingredients beautifully on top of the udon, feel free to get creative here!

-The final step is drizzling the toppings with sesame oil (which adds flavour and makes them easier to mix) and then pouring the sauce over the top!
+The final step is drizzling the toppings with sesame oil (which adds flavor and makes them easier to mix) and then pouring the sauce over the top!
 Make sure to divide the sauce equally between portions.

 If you love food with a spicy kick, feel free to add a touch of wasabi to the side of the dish.
 You can use this for dipping or mix it in with the sauce!